 - What you don’t need to include

 - Where to send your application.

 Finally, see where you can get advice for other visas in New Zealand.

 If you are on a valid working holiday visa in New Zealand, you can apply to extend your visa for another three months.
 This is called the working holidaymaker extension visa and can be applied for by manually filling out the SSE/WHE Work Visa Application (INZ 1153) and sending or handing it into your nearest Immigration NZ office.
 You cannot apply online.

 - You must be already in NZ on a valid working holiday visa.

 - Have evidence that you have worked in the horticulture and viticulture industry for a total of 3 months – not necessarily full-time work, but at least part-time on a “regular basis”.
 The positions must be planting, picking, maintaining, harvesting and packing crops.
 (Note that evidence could be payslips or a letter from your employer).
 Get an idea of the type of work accepted in 11 Jobs That Qualify to Extend Your Working Holiday Visa in New Zealand.

 The working holidaymaker extension visa holds the same conditions as your working holiday visa allowing you to work temporary jobs in New Zealand.
-The three months begin from the day your working holiday visa expires.
+The three months beginning from the day your working holiday visa expires.

 Fill in the form and provide the evidence.